What You’ll Learn 📊

 To start the replay simply press the play button .
 DewesoftX will immediately start to move through the acquired data: the FFT is calculated, the scope shows the current data, the video file is replayed, digital or analog meters, bar graphs,... will change their value continuously and in recorders or scopes you will see the yellow cursor moving to indicate the current position within the file.

-When started the replay, the Play button change to stop button, to stop the replay simply press the Stopbutton.
-After pressing the Stop button don't forget to select None at the loudspeaker icon to switch off audio replay.
+Once the replay has started, the Play button will change to a Stop button.
+To stop the replay, simply press the Stop button.
+After stopping, don’t forget to select None in the loudspeaker menu to disable audio playback.

 Sound output